peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal exponent,
         PeterO.Numbers.EContext ctx);

-Raises this object's value to the given exponent.
+ Raises this object's value to the given exponent.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>exponent</i>: An arbitrary-precision decimal number expressing the exponent to raise this object's value to.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>

 This^exponent.
 Signals the flag FlagInvalid and returns NaN if this object and exponent are both 0; or if this value is less than 0 and the exponent either has a fractional part or is infinity.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
-is null or the precision is unlimited (the context's Precision property s 0), and the exponent has a fractional part.
+ is null or the precision is unlimited (the context's Precision property is 0), and the exponent has a fractional part.

 <a id="Precision"></a>
 ### Precision

     public PeterO.Numbers.EInteger Precision();

  Finds the number of digits in this number's mantissa (significand).
-Returns 1 if this value is 0, and 0 if this value is infinity or not-a-number (NaN).
+Returns 1 if this value is 0, and 0 if this value is infinity or not-a-number (NaN).  <b>Return Value:</b>

-<b>Return Value:</b>

 An arbitrary-precision integer.